spzala/icpk8s/Labs/Lab2/README.md

 `kubectl describe pod <pod-name>`

-(where <pod-name> is the name of one of your pods.
-For example,kubectl describe pod guestbook-deployment-431080787-gj435)
+(where `<pod-name>` is the name of one of your pod.
+For example, `kubectl describe pod guestbook-deployment-431080787-gj435`)

 ## Check logs of a pod

 `kubectl logs <pod-name>`

-(#where <pod-name> is the name of one of your pods.
-For example, kubectl logs guestbook-deployment-431080787-gj435)
+(where `<pod-name>` is the name of one of your pod.
+For example, `kubectl logs guestbook-deployment-431080787-gj435`)

-Outcome of Lab2:
+## Outcome of Lab2:
-In this lab we accomplished following,
+In this lab we accomplished the following,
-1. Deployed guestbook application and redis database into Kubernetes by using Kubernetes resource Deployment.
+1. Deployed guestbook application and Redis database into Kubernetes by using Kubernetes resource Deployment.
 2. Verified deployment and looked into a pod that was created with the deployment.